Tony7466/datacrow/Modules/datacrow-client/readme/readme.txt

 Data Crow is an application to register Software, Images, Music Files, Audio CDs, Books and Movies.
 The registration is automated as far as possible.
-To achieve this, an internet connection is needed as Data Crow uses web services (like amazon.com, imdb.com and freedb.org) to retrieve information about a piece of software, an audio CD or a movie.
+To achieve this, an internet connection is needed as Data Crow uses web services to retrieve information about a piece of software, an audio CD or a movie.
 Further more, files are parsed to retrieve useful information.

 Features: